-Members of the group have led or collaborated on the following current and past projects:
+Members of the Centre for Reproduction Research (CRR) have led or collaborated on the following current and past projects:

 Women’s experience of care in an Early Pregnancy Assessment Unit (EPAU), following an early miscarriage (2014 - 2016).
 This study will explore how women perceive the provision of care and emotional support they receive in an EPAU, following an early miscarriage in order to reconcile and make sense of their loss and make informed decisions.
 The research is led by Dr Lynn Furber and Wendy Norton, De Montfort University.

 The Surviving Crying study (2014-2016).
 This research project is the first step in developing and evaluating evidence-based NHS services to support parents whose babies cry excessively.
 The research team are working in collaboration with parents who have had excessively crying babies, Health Visitors across Leicester, Leicestershire and Rutland, and a number of other partner organisations.
 It is funded by the National Institute for Health Research.